Package 'Kifidi'

 column_data

-A numeric vector containing the data to be summarized.
+A numeric vector containing the values to summarize.

 group_var1

-A factor or vector to group the data by.
+A factor or vector to group by (required).

 group_var2